 Please send us your stories about how and why you use our data.

 In addition, the three partner organizations in the team continue to offer resources targeted towards policymakers and practitioners.
 The National Housing Conference and LISC both report on promising practices from the field and the latest housing policy developments through their organizational websites, www.nhc.org and www.lisc.org, as well as through NHC’s HousingPolicy.org resources.
-The Urban Institute’s National Neighborhood Indicators Partnership will continue to share examples of using neighborhood-level data to address housing issues and Urban Institute’s new Housing Finance Policy Center provides data and insight on broad national trends.
+The Urban Institute’s National Neighborhood Indicators Partnership will continue to share examples of using neighbourhood-level data to address housing issues and the Urban Institute’s new Housing Finance Policy Center provides data and insight on broad national trends.
 This can all be found through www.urban.org.

 Our hope is that innovative community leaders will continue to learn from each other’s efforts, build policy and practical strength from the vast existing and growing knowledge base, and use rigorous data – particularly local data – and analysis to inform their actions as they face this new era in housing policy.